Netherlands: Cuisine

-The provinces of North Holland, South Holland, Zeeland, and Utrecht and the Gelderlandic area of Betuwe make up the region in which western Dutch cuisine is found.
-Because of the abundance of water and flat grasslands that are found here, the area is known for its many dairy products, which include prominent cheeses such as Gouda, Leyden (spiced cheese with cumin), and Edam (traditionally in small spheres) as well as Leerdammer and Beemster, while the adjacent Zaanstreek in North Holland has since the 16th century been known for its mayonnaise, typical whole-grain mustards, and chocolate industry.
-Zeeland and South Holland produce a lot of butter, which contains a larger amount of milkfat than most other European butter varieties.
-A by-product of the butter-making process, karnemelk (buttermilk), is also considered typical for this region.
-Seafood such as soused herring, mussels (called Zeeuwse Mossels, since all Dutch mussels for consumption are cleaned in Zeeland's Oosterschelde), eels, oysters and shrimps are widely available and typical for the region.
-Kibbeling, once a local delicacy consisting of small chunks of battered white fish, has become a national fast food, just as lekkerbek.
-Pastries in this area tend to be quite doughy, and often contain large amounts of sugar; either caramelised, powdered or crystallised.
+In the west, the abundance of water and flat grasslands, mean the area is known for its dairy products, which include prominent cheeses such as Gouda, Leyden (spiced cheese with cumin), and Edam (traditionally in small spheres) as well as Leerdammer and Beemster, while the adjacent Zaanstreek in North Holland has since the 16th century been known for its mayonnaise and typical whole-grain mustards.
+A by-product of the butter-making process, karnemelk (buttermilk), is considered typical for this region.
+Seafood such as soused herring, mussels, eels, oysters and shrimps are widely available and typical for the region.

-The Southern Dutch cuisine consists of the cuisines of the Dutch provinces of North Brabant and Limburg and the Flemish Region in Belgium.
-It is renowned for its many rich pastries, soups, stews and vegetable dishes and is often called Burgundian which is a Dutch idiom invoking the rich Burgundian court which ruled the Low Countries in the Middle Ages, renowned for its splendour and great feasts.
+The southern Dutch cuisine consists of the cuisines of the Dutch provinces of North Brabant and Limburg and the Flemish Region in Belgium.
+It is renowned for its rich pastries, soups, stews and vegetable dishes.
 It is the only Dutch culinary region that developed an haute cuisine.
 Pastries are abundant, often with rich fillings of cream, custard or fruits.
-Cakes, such as the Vlaai from Limburg and the Moorkop and Bossche Bol from Brabant, are typical pastries.
-Savoury pastries also occur, with the worstenbroodje (a roll with a sausage of ground beef, literally translates into sausage bread) being the most popular.
-The traditional alcoholic beverage of the region is beer.
-There are many local brands, ranging from Trappist to Kriek.
-5 of the 10 International Trappist Association recognised breweries in the world, are located in the Southern Dutch cultural area.
-Beer, like wine in French cuisine, is also used in cooking; often in stews.
+Cakes, such as the Vlaai from Limburg and the Moorkop and Bossche bol from Brabant, are typical pastries.
+Savoury pastries abound, with the worstenbroodje (a roll with a sausage of ground beef, literally translates into sausage bread) being the most popular.
+The alcoholic beverage of the region is beer, there are many local brands, ranging from Trappist to Kriek.

-In early 2014, Oxfam ranked the Netherlands as the country with the most nutritious, plentiful and healthy food, in a comparison of 125 countries.
+Cheeses

+The Netherlands is well known for its cheese production, with internationally recognised varieties such as Gouda, Edam, and Leyden.
+Traditional cheese markets are still held in towns like Alkmaar, Gouda, and Edam.